-Each managed fund has a different risks based on the assets they invest in.
+Each managed fund has different risks based on the assets they invest in.
 Risk is the likelihood that you'll lose some or all the money you've invested.

 You can find information on the risks of investing in a managed fund in the PDS.
-Some risks to look out for when investing a managed fund are:
+Some risks to look out for when investing in a managed fund are:

 - Funds use different names and labels.
 For example, 'low risk', 'capital protected' or 'stable'.
-These may not be reflect the risk of the fund.
+These may not reflect the risk of the fund.

 - Some funds also don't hold assets directly, they invest in other managed funds.

 For more information see understanding investment risk.

 Managed funds charge a range of fees for managing your money.
 Small differences in fees can have a large impact on your returns.

 These are the common fees you should check before you invest.